Chris Vogliano Phd, RDN

 Vogliano, C., Raneri, J. E., Coad, J., Tutua, S., Wham, C., Lachat, C., & Burlingame, B. (2021).
 Dietary agrobiodiversity for improved nutrition and health outcomes within a transitioning Indigenous Solomon Island food system.
 Food Security, 1–29.

-Vogliano, C., Raneri, J., Tutua S. (2021).
-Indigenous Peoples’ food systems: Insights on sustainability and resilience from the front line of climate change.
+Vogliano, C., Raneri, J., & Tutua, S. (2021).
+Indigenous Peoples' food systems: Insights on sustainability and resilience from the front line of climate change.
 Chapter 4: From the ocean to the mountains: Storytelling in the Pacific Islands.
-FAO and Alliance of Bioversity International and CIAT.
-Rome.
+FAO & Alliance Bioversity–CIAT, Rome.